Your Inner Voice Can Control Your Life: Become Positive

 Joe went on to become one of the most successful coaches in the history of baseball.
 He won 2,326 games, and 4 World Series.

-He stated that the most critical aspect of coaching was to make sure his players respected him.
-What I learned from this story is if you challenge your inner critic voice, you can beat it, denounce and nullify its contents verbally, will turn the negative self-talk into positive self-talk.
+He stated that his most critical part of being a baseball coach was to make sure his players respected him.
+What I learned from Joe's story is; if you challenge your inner critic voice, and you can beat it.
+You challenge it by denouncing it and that nullifies all its contents.
+Denouncing will turn the negative self-talk into positive self-talk.

 How to change your inner voice to positive